 Any scaffold, hoarding or similar structure to be erected on the highway requires a permit, although the need for a hoarding can be dispensed with subject to written consent being granted by the Highway Authority.

 Please note that 5 days notice must be given when submitting an application.

 A sketch of the proposed site should be included with the application.
 If required, please contact us for advice before submitting your form.

 This fee must be paid to the authority.
 The application must be completed online and paid with a debit or credit card.

-The fee for the 1st week is £228.00 which consists of the required two visits and the cost of the licence.
-For each week thereafter an additional £64.00 must be paid.
+The fee for the first week is £235.00 which consists of the required two visits and the cost of the licence.
+For each week thereafter an additional £70.00 must be paid.

 Any scaffold found to be without a licence will be subject to a minimum cost of £460.00.